cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 <Aside type="warning" header="Wrangler support coming soon">

-The following describes the raw HTTP API to upload your class definition, define a Durable Object class, and then bind another worker to be able to talk to it.
+The following describes the raw HTTP API to upload your class definition, define a Durable Object namespace, and then bind another worker to be able to talk to it.
 This functionality is not yet available in Wrangler, but will be very soon, at which point these instructions will become much simpler.

 We've included a helper script that will handle creating configuring and uploading the script for you.
-See the [class configuration script](#classs-configuration-script) section below.
+See the [configuration script](#configuration-script) section below.

 </Aside>

-Now that we have a class, we need tell Cloudflare that this class is a Durable Object class, so that the runtime can create instances of this class and allow Workers to contact those instances.
+Now that we have a class, we need tell Cloudflare to associate this class with a Durable Object namespace, so that the runtime can create instances of this class and allow Workers to contact those instances.

 Durable Objects are written using a new kind of Workers syntax based on ES Modules.
 ES Modules differ from regular JavaScript files in that they have imports and exports.
 As you saw above, we wrote `export class DurableObjectExample` when defining our class.
 The `export` statement makes the class visible to the system, so that the Workers Runtime can instantiate it directly.